decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 The ONLY valid type of attachment for this message is a DIDComm v1 or v2 Message in encrypted form.

+`thid` -- an optional field if the delivery message is in response to a singular `delivery-request` messsage.

 The `recipient_did` attribute is only included when responding to a `delivery-request` message that indicates a `recipient_did`.

 ### Messages Received